 - Intentionally placing another person in reasonable apprehension of immediate bodily harm.

 Assault does not require actual physical touching.
-If there is touching, it would then be battery.
-Instead, assault is like an attempted battery where you intentionally act in a way that causes the alleged victim reasonable apprehension of being unlawfully touched in the immediate future.
+If there is touching, it would then be battery, which is a separate Nevada crime.

 Throwing a punch usually will not be considered an NRS 200.471(2)(b) violation unless you are a professional boxer or wearing “brass knuckles.”